argmaxinc/SDBench/README.md

 <details>
 <summary> Click to expand </summary>

-SDBench provides a powerful command-line interface for easy interaction with the benchmarking framework.
+OpenBench provides a powerful command-line interface for easy interaction with the benchmarking framework.
 The CLI offers three main commands for different use cases:

 ### Available Commands